“But I can’t do it without you.”

 “How can you be sure your time has come?”

-“He can speak for Himself.
-The question is whether you will obey,” Moses replied.
+“He can speak for himself.
+The question is whether you will obey,” Moses said.

-“Of course I will obey,” Joshua said, “that isn´t the question at all.
-I´m just not the right person for the job.”
+“Of course I will obey,” Joshua said, his eyes wild, “that isn’t the question.
+I’m just not the right person for the job.”

-Joshua looked out upon the multitude of tents pitched in the valley below with over a million people bustling about the chores of a desert encampment.
-The sheep and goats, the donkeys, the cattle, the children, the women, the responsibility, it was all – too big.
+Joshua looked out upon the multitude of tents pitched in the valley below with over two million people bustling about the chores of a desert encampment.
+The sheep and goats, the donkeys, the cattle, the children, the women, the responsibility, it was all…..too big.

 “Caleb would be the better choice.
 He knows what to do and the elders like him.”

 “It isn’t up to you, or Caleb, to decide this thing,” Moses said.